forestgrape/coronavirus/index.md

 - [Coronaviruses](2_biological/coronavirus.md).
 Life cycle, distinguishing features and capabilities of coronaviruses.
   - [Coronavirus Evolution](2_biological/coronavirus_evolution.md)
   - [Backtracing Sars-CoV-1/2](./2_biological/hosts_of_nidovirales.md#backtracing-sars-cov-12) (*explorative*)
-    The natural habitat of SARS-CoV-1/2 likely includes domestic animals and insects in the region northern Yunnan.
+    The natural habitat of SARS-CoV-1/2 may include domestic animals and/or insects in the region northern Yunnan.
 Possibly the life cycle of SARS-like is alternating in hosts and follows nutrient cycles.